KusionStack/kusionstack.io/docs_versioned_docs/version-v0.12/5-user-guides/2-working-with-k8s/7-job.md

 # Schedule a Job

-The guides above provide examples on how to configure workloads of the type `wl.Service`, which is typically used for long-running web applications that should **never** go down.
+The guides above provide examples on how to configure workloads of the type `service.Service`, which is typically used for long-running web applications that should **never** go down.
 Alternatively, you could also schedule another kind of workload profile, namely `wl.Job` which corresponds to a one-off or recurring execution of tasks that run to completion and then stop.

 ## Prerequisites